Terry Duckworth

 Terry Duckworth is a fictional character from the British ITV soap opera Coronation Street, played by Nigel Pivaro.
 He was introduced as the son of popular characters Jack and Vera Duckworth, making his on-screen debut on 1 August 1983.
 Terry has three sons: Paul Clayton, Tommy Duckworth, and Brad Armstrong.
-The character made regular appearances until leaving Weatherfield in 1987 and has made only brief visits in years following.
-In February 2012, it was announced Pivaro would be returning to Coronation Street and he made his return as Terry on 16 April 2012.
-Terry departed on 11 May 2012 and this was his last appearance to date.
+The character made regular appearances for four years until his departure in June 1987.
+He returned the following year for four months from August to December 1988.
+The character subsequently made recurring appearances in the 1990s and early 2000s.
+After a six year hiatus, he returned for two episodes in January 2008 and made his last appearance to date from April to May 2012.